Parabolic Set Simulation for Reachability Analysis of Linear Time Invariant Systems with Integral Quadratic Constraint: Introduction

-In this paper, we extend reachability analysis based on ellipsoidal techniques (see e.g. \cite{chernousko1999,kurzhanski2002ellipsoidal,kurzhanskiy2007ellipsoidal}) for LTI systems subject to an IQC.
-This IQC is a trajectory constraint (i.e. valid at any time) between past state-trajectory, input signals and unknown disturbance signals.
+In this paper, we extend reachability analysis based on ellipsoidal techniques (see e.g. \cite{chernousko1999, kurzhanski2002ellipsoidal, kurzhanskiy2007ellipsoidal}) for LTI systems subject to an IQC.
+This IQC is a trajectory constraint (i.e. valid at any time) between past state-trajectory, input signals, and unknown disturbance signals.
 To override dealing with constraints over the state-trajectories, we study the LTI system augmented with a state corresponding to the integral term in the IQC.
 For a given parabolic set of initial states, the reachable set of the augmented system is overapproximated by a time-varying parabolic set.
-Parameters of this paraboloid are expressed as the solution of an Initial Value Problem (IVP) partially described by a Riccati differential equation.
-This paraboloid is a tight overapproximation of the reachable set as it is supported by the reachable set on so-called \textit{touching trajectories}.
+Parameters of this paraboloid are expressed as the solution to an Initial Value Problem (IVP) partially described by a Differential Riccati Equation (DRE).
+The paraboloid is a tight overapproximation as it stays in contact with the boundary of the reachable set on so-called touching trajectories.
 By studying touching trajectories that are close to violating the constraint, we find conditions to generate all the supporting time-varying parabolic sets.
-At a given time, the intersection of these supporting parabolic sets is an \textit{exact} representation of the reachable set.
+At a given time, the intersection of these supporting parabolic sets is an exact representation of the reachable set.
+A wise choice of these paraboloids can be made to always have a bounded overapproximation of the reachable set.
+An algorithm to overapproximate the reachable set is provided (with an adaptation from \cite{Chandrasekhar} of the Chandrasekhar method for numerical integration of the DRE in the case where the solution is not sign-definite).
+An open source version of our implementation is available on-line \cite{mycode}.